virocon-organization/virocon/docs/jointdistribution_and_contours.rst

 If the joint distribution is known, the procedure of calculating an environmental contour with viroconcom can be summarized as:

-1. Create a first, independent univriate distribution.
+1. Create a first, independent univariate distribution.

-2. Create another, (possibly) dependent univariate distribution and define its dependency on the previous distributions.
+2. Create another, usually dependent univariate distribution and define its dependency on the previous distributions.

 3. Repeat step 2, until you have created a univariate distribution for each environmental variable.

-4. Create a joint distribution by bundling the created univariate distributions and defining the dependence structure.
+4. Create a joint distribution by bundling the created univariate distributions.

 5. Define the contour's return period and environmental state duration.